AG7GN/networking/hamwan-arden-home-README.md

 		set protocols static route 10.0.0.0/8 next-hop 10.27.190.1 description AREDN

-1. Finally, we'll tell the ER-X DNS server to send requests for name resolution for names ending in `.local.mesh` to the AREDN router's LAN interface.
+1. Finally, we'll tell the ER-X DNS server to send requests for name resolution for names ending in `.local.mesh` to the AREDN router's LAN interface IP address where the local AREDN DNS server is listening.
 In my case, that is `10.27.190.1`.
 Again, __*your address will be different*__.
-The second line below suppresses [IPv6](https://en.wikipedia.org/wiki/IPv6) name lookups in `.local.mesh`.
-AREDN does not use IPv6.

 		set service dns forwarding options server=/local.mesh/10.27.190.1
-		set service dns forwarding options 'address=/local.mesh/'
 		commit;save

 1. Connect an ethernet cable from ER-X port `eth2` to the AREDN router LAN port.